 ens_config.jsonconfiguration file according to your needs.
 A considerable amount of scientific thought should go into the modification, as

-ens_config.jsonencodes assumptions about what species your observations will allow you to update.
-See The ensemble configuration file for a detailed guide on how to prepare this file so you can get the best results with CHEEREIO.
+ens_config.jsonencodes assumptions about what species and emissions your observations will allow you to update.
+See Configuring your simulation for a detailed guide on how to prepare this file so you can get the best results with CHEEREIO.

-- Deploy the ensemble, after reading the The ensemble configuration file and The setup ensemble script pages to understand how this procedure works.
+- Deploy the ensemble, after reading the Configuring your simulation page to understand how this procedure works.
 Do so by following these steps:

 trueand all other main switches set to